pjjonesnz/directadmin_cloudflare_dns/README.md

 # directadmin_cloudflare_dns
 Script to sync DirectAdmin dns changes with your Cloudflare account

-This handy script syncs the DNS for your domains created and edited in DirectAdmin with your Cloudflare account.
-Use this when using Cloudflare as your domain nameserver.
 Cloudflare has a free domain nameserver service which is super fast.
 It is a great way to move the nameserver off your web server and on to a managed platform.

+This handy script syncs the DNS for your domains created and edited in DirectAdmin with your Cloudflare account.
+Use this script when using Cloudflare as your domain nameserver.

+PLEASE NOTE: this is a beta script released under the MIT License.
+While I use it in a production environment I make no guarantees to its suitability and stability for your server.
+Please test it thoroughly before using.

 <h2>Installation (with helpful examples)</h2>